Law dictionaries are useful for defining words and explaining concepts.

-Looseleaf services are the precursor to databases.
+Commentary refers to a certain kind of publication of expert opinion, for example, Adams on Criminal Law, or Morison's Company Law.
 The aim is to bring together everything you might need to know about an area of law - legislation, cases, commentary - in one, easy-to-update package, so you need never leave your desk.
-Print looseleaf services still exist, usually with an online equivalent.
 They are used a lot in practice.

-Check the Law databases page to see what online looseleaf services we have, or explore the major database sites, or just ask.
+Check the Law databases page to see what online commentary we have available, or explore the major database sites, or just ask.